GuardReasoner-Omni: A Reasoning-based Multi-modal Guardrail for Text, Image, Video, and Audio: Introduction

-To this end, we introduce GuardReasoner-Omni, a new guardrail model designed to moderate omni-modal contents by deliberatively reasoning across text, image, and video modalities.
-Rather than relying on static frame aggregation or opaque scoring, GuardReasoner-Omni employs explicit reasoning to trace temporal dynamics and articulate semantic justifications.
-This paradigm shift enables the model to simultaneously address both limitations: it captures the sequential context required to detect dynamic video threats and provides transparent rationales for its decisions.
-Concretely, to address the scarcity of multimodal reasoning data, we first curate GuardReasoner-OmniTrain, a 148k-sample corpus, covering text, image, and video modalities.
-For text and image modalities, we curate the training data from \citep{liu2025guardreasonervlsafeguardingvlmsreinforced}.
-For video modal, we collect training data from \citep{sultani2019realworldanomalydetectionsurveillance,chen2025safewatch,liu2025videosafetybenchbenchmarksafetyevaluation,maaz2024videochatgptdetailedvideounderstanding,yeh2024t2vsmeetvlmsscalable,wu2020looklistenlearningmultimodal} to cover a wide spectrum of threats.
-Then, we cold-start the model by leveraging teacher-distilled reasoning annotations, followed by refinement via rule-based filtering.
-Second, we robustify the model via reinforcement learning (RL) with group relative policy optimization (GRPO).
-To improve optimization efficiency and focus on ambiguous safety boundaries, we first conduct hard sample mining to identify challenging cases where the model exhibits inconsistent predictions.
-Building on these identified hard samples, we design an error-driven exploration reward to dynamically incentivize the model to explore deeper reasoning paths.
-Such a design effectively prevents the model from collapsing into superficial shortcuts when it encounters prediction errors.
-With these settings, GuardReasoner-Omni is guided to deliberate reasoning and then make a decision on content moderation.
-As shown in Figure \ref{intro}, we observe that existing multimodal guardrails (e.g., LLaMA Guard 4) suffer from a catastrophic performance drop in the video domain (19.7\% F1), while specialized VAD models (e.g., Holmes-VAU) are confined to a single modality.
-In contrast, GuardReasoner-Omni bridges this gap, achieving state-of-the-art performance across all modalities.
+To this end, we introduce GuardReasoner-Omni, the first guardrail model designed to moderate omni-modal content by deliberatively reasoning across text, image, video, and audio modalities.
+Rather than relying on static frame aggregation, cascaded audio transcription, or opaque scoring, GuardReasoner-Omni employs explicit reasoning to trace temporal dynamics, interpret acoustic nuances, and articulate semantic justifications.
+This paradigm shift enables the model to simultaneously address both limitations: it captures the sequential and acoustic context required to detect dynamic multimodal threats and provides transparent rationales for its decisions.
+Concretely, to address the scarcity of multimodal reasoning data, we first curate GuardReasoner-OmniTrain, a 181k-sample corpus covering text, image, video, and audio modalities through broad aggregation of safety datasets.
+We then generate teacher-distilled reasoning annotations and refine them with a multi-round quality filtering pipeline to obtain high-quality CoT.
+Using GuardReasoner-OmniTrain, we first cold-start the base model with SFT to establish explicit reasoning capability and structured output adherence.
+To further improve both inference efficiency and moderation performance, we then mine hard samples from the SFT model, focusing on ambiguous safety boundaries where predictions remain inconsistent.
+On these hard samples, we design a concise correctness reward that penalizes excessive length only when the model already reaches fully correct decisions, thereby encouraging efficient reasoning without discouraging necessary deliberation.
+Finally, we continue training the SFT model with GRPO under this reward function, yielding the GuardReasoner-Omni that is both accurate and concise.
+With these settings, GuardReasoner-Omni is guided to deliberate before making content moderation decisions.
+As shown in Figure \ref{intro}, existing guardrails face a fundamental trade-off between modality coverage and safety performance.
+Specialized video models such as HolmesVAU perform well on video-only benchmarks but are confined to a single modality, while reasoning-based VLM guardrails such as GuardReasoner-VL lack audio support and remain less effective on dynamic video inputs.
+Although Qwen3-Omni-30B-A3B-Instruct natively supports text, image, video, and audio, its general omni-modal capability does not yield consistently strong safety moderation performance.
+In contrast, GuardReasoner-Omni bridges this gap, achieving strong performance across all four modalities.
 Building on this observation, our extensive experiments demonstrate the consistent superiority and effectiveness of GuardReasoner-Omni.
-The main contributions of this paper are summarized as follows. \begin{enumerate}[label=\textbullet, leftmargin=0.4cm, itemsep=0.2em, parsep=0.2em, topsep=0.2em] \item We propose GuardReasoner-Omni, the first reasoning-based guardrail model capable of seamless moderation across text, image, and video data. \item We construct GuardReasoner-OmniTrain-148K, a large-scale dataset amalgamating diverse benchmarks to support training omni-modal guardrails. \item We introduce a two-stage paradigm synergizing SFT with GRPO.
-By incorporating hard sample mining and an error-driven exploration reward, our framework incentivizes deeper reasoning on failure cases. \item Extensive experiments demonstrate that GuardReasoner-Omni significantly outperforms existing state-of-the-art baselines, including specialized VAD models and general-purpose guardrails models. \end{enumerate}
+The main contributions of this paper are summarized as follows. \begin{enumerate}[label=\textbullet, leftmargin=0.4cm, itemsep=0.2em, parsep=0.2em, topsep=0.2em] \item We propose GuardReasoner-Omni, the first reasoning-based guardrail model capable of seamless moderation across text, image, video, and audio data. \item We construct GuardReasoner-OmniTrain-181K, a large-scale dataset amalgamating diverse benchmarks to support training omni-modal guardrails. \item We introduce a two-stage paradigm synergizing SFT with GRPO.
+By incorporating hard sample mining and a concise correctness reward, our framework improves decision accuracy while suppressing redundant reasoning. \item Extensive experiments demonstrate that GuardReasoner-Omni significantly outperforms existing state-of-the-art baselines. \end{enumerate}